Evil maid attack: Thunderbolt

-Any unattended device
+Mass-produced devices

-Any unattended device can be vulnerable to a network evil maid attack.
-If the attacker knows the victim's device well enough, they can replace the victim's device with an identical model with a password-stealing mechanism.
-Thus, when the victim inputs their password, the attacker will instantly be notified of it and be able to access the stolen device's information.
+Mass-produced devices such as smartphones are especially vulnerable to a network evil maid attack.
+If the attacker knows which model the victim uses, they can replace the victim's device with an identical-looking model with a password-stealing mechanism.

 Mitigation

 Detection

 One approach is to detect that someone is close to, or handling the unattended device.

-Proximity alarms, motion detector alarms, and wireless cameras, can be used to alert the victim when an attacker is nearby their device, thereby nullifying the surprise factor of an evil maid attack.
+Vacuum packing, proximity alarms, motion detector alarms, and wireless cameras, can be used to alert the victim when an attacker is nearby their device, thereby nullifying the surprise factor of an evil maid attack.
 The Haven Android app was created in 2017 by Edward Snowden to do such monitoring, and transmit the results to the user's smartphone.

 In the absence of the above, tamper-evident technology of various kinds can be used to detect whether the device has been taken apart – including the low-cost solution of putting glitter nail polish over the screw holes.

 After an attack has been suspected, the victim can have their device checked to see if any malware was installed, but this is challenging.
 Suggested approaches are checking the hashes of selected disk sectors and partitions.

 Prevention

-If the device is under surveillance at all times, an attacker cannot perform an evil maid attack.
+If the device is under surveillance at all times, an attacker cannot perform an evil maid attack without detection.
 If left unattended, the device may also be placed inside a lockbox so that an attacker will not have physical access to it.
 However, there will be situations, such as a device being taken away temporarily by airport or law enforcement personnel where this is not practical.

 Basic security measures such as having the latest up-to-date firmware and shutting down the device before leaving it unattended prevent an attack from exploiting vulnerabilities in legacy architecture and allowing external devices into open ports, respectively.

 CPU-based disk encryption systems, such as TRESOR and Loop-Amnesia, prevent data from being vulnerable to a DMA attack by ensuring it does not leak into system memory.

-TPM-based secure boot has been shown to mitigate evil maid attacks by authenticating the device to the user.
+TPM-based secure boot has been shown to mitigate (not prevent) a class of evil maid attacks by authenticating the device to the user.
 It does this by unlocking itself only if the correct password is given by the user and if it measures that no unauthorized code has been executed on the device.
 These measurements are done by root of trust systems, such as Microsoft's BitLocker and Intel's TXT technology.
 The Anti Evil Maid program builds upon TPM-based secure boot and further attempts to authenticate the device to the user.